 Tropical Sundew Care

 Tropical sundews are as weird and wonderful as carnivorous plants can get.
 They come in a plethora of shapes, sizes, and colors, and most are surprisingly simple to keep!
-A few of the most common tropical sundew species you might find in cultivation are:
+Below are a few of the most common tropical sundew species you might find in cultivation:

 While there are certain characteristics to each variety, the general care is the same for all of them.
 Use the following guide as a general rule to growing tropical sundews.